bozonx/formkit/README.md

 ## Usage

+There is example of common usage without any frameworks.

     import formkit from 'formkit';

     const validate = (errors, values) => {
       if (!values.firstname) errors.firstname = 'Required';
     };

     // get new form instance
     const form = formHelper.newForm();